Dr. John P.A. Ioannidis, Stanford University

 U-M Visit, April 18-20, 2018

 We are excited to welcome Dr. John P.A.
-Ioannidis of Stanford University, author of the influential 2005 paper “Why Most Published Research Findings are False,” to the U-M campus for a series of talks sponsored by the Michigan Institute for Data Science (MIDAS), the Michigan Integrated Center for Health Analytics and Medical Prediction (MiCHAMP), the Institute for Healthcare Policy and Innovation (IHPI), the Michigan Institute for Clinical and Health Research (MICHR), and the Medical School (Computational Medicine and Bioinformatics, Internal Medicine, and Molecular and Integrative Physiology).
+Ioannidis of Stanford University, author of the influential 2005 paper “Why Most Published Research Findings are False,” to the U-M campus for a series of talks sponsored by the Michigan Institute for Data and AI in Society (MIDAS), the Michigan Integrated Center for Health Analytics and Medical Prediction (MiCHAMP), the Institute for Healthcare Policy and Innovation (IHPI), the Michigan Institute for Clinical and Health Research (MICHR), and the Medical School (Computational Medicine and Bioinformatics, Internal Medicine, and Molecular and Integrative Physiology).

 Dr. Ioannidis will be in Ann Arbor from April 18 – 20 at the following events: